Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 1. Make sure you didn't update any stock tags, and if you did make a backup of those files.
 2. Re-run `Extract (HCEEK).bat` and replace all files.

-# What's new in the August update
+# What's new in the September update

 ## General